tildelowengrimm/documentation/gpg/smartcard-keygen.md

 As with many things, this guide has limitations.

 The author is a Debian user, so all the specific instructions are based on Debian 7.x.
 If you use a different version of Debian or Debian-like OS such as Ubuntu or Mint, things might just work for you unchanged.
-If you’re an OSX user you might need to change something here or there.
+If you’re an OS X user you might need to change something here or there.
 Unfortunately, the author is not able to provide advice for Windows.

 This guide is targeted at a technically experienced user.
 It focuses on use of the terminal, not on graphical applications.
 Sadly, this makes it inaccessible to a lot of people.
 At the time of writing, GPG is not a very user-friendly piece of software, and there aren't many graphical frontends which both work well and support the advanced usage scenario described in this guide.
 If you find an application which works and is compatible with this guide, please get in touch: the author would love to hear from you!

 If you try this guide and it doesn’t work for you, please email the author and tell them what broke!
-If you use OSX or Windows, you are invited to port this guide for your OS, and to let the author know what the right instructions are for you.
+If you use OS X or Windows, you are invited to port this guide for your OS, and to let the author know what the right instructions are for you.

 License
 -------

-The license for this work is [Creative Commons Attributuion-ShareAlike-3.0 USA]( https://creativecommons.org/licenses/by-sa/3.0/us).
+The license for this work is [Creative Commons Attribution-ShareAlike-3.0 USA]( https://creativecommons.org/licenses/by-sa/3.0/us).
 You are welcome to re-use it under that license, but the author requests that you send changes upstream by email or pull request rather than forking outright.